 Applegreen has had its sights on forecourts beyond Ireland, and in July 2017 they purchased 34 filling stations in South Carolina, USA.

-In August 2017, Applegreen purchased seven forecourts in the UK for £21m.
-These were purchased from the Carsley Group and are mostly on the A1.
-This marks a major opportunity for Applegreen to start appearing along major roads in England, with some busy sites, where they will be introducing their food-to-go range in an effort to raise their profile before any potential motorway services open.
+Having run several local petrol stations in the UK since 2008, in August 2017 Applegreen purchased seven forecourts in the UK from the Carsley Group for £21m.
+These were mostly on the A1 and marked a major opportunity for Applegreen to start appearing along major roads in England, introducing their food-to-go range and raising their profile before any potential motorway services open.

 Ireland (Republic Of.)